AravisProject/aravis/docs/reference/aravis/porting-0.10.md

 ### arv_stream_create_buffers

-You should preferably use the new [method@Aravis.Stream.create_buffers] function, has in some cases it enables zero copy operations.
+You should preferably use the new [method@Aravis.Stream.create_buffers] function, which creates interface native buffers if possible.

 #### arv_stream_get_n_owned_buffers

-`arv_stream_get_n_buffers` has bee renamed [method@Aravis.Stream.get_n_owned_buffers] to better reflect what it does, and has a third out parameter returning the number of buffer owned by the stream receiving thread.
+`arv_stream_get_n_buffers` has been renamed [method@Aravis.Stream.get_n_owned_buffers] to better reflect what it does, and has a third out parameter returning the number of buffer owned by the stream receiving thread.